Parkgate, South Yorkshire

 Parkgate is a suburb of Rotherham, South Yorkshire, England.
 It has since been consumed by its neighbour, Rawmarsh and is in the ward of Rawmarsh from which it has been indistinguishable since the early 20th century.

 Toponymy

-Its name is said to originate from its location at the end point of the parkland of Wentworth Woodhouse.
+Its name is believed to come from its position at the far end of the parkland belonging to Wentworth Woodhouse.
 Although it marks the old entry gates of the parkland, the Wentworth estate stretched far past it, encompassing 90,000 acres of what was beautiful English countryside.
 The area gives its name to the Parkgate Seam, important in the South Yorkshire Coalfield.

 Economy

 Parkgate is near the location of the Park Gate Iron and Steel Company.

 It is also home to the Parkgate Shopping Outlet.